cpgui/cpgui-web/README.md

 # cpgui-web
-A web module for the cpgui
+A web module for the cpgui.